microsoft/terminal/doc/specs/#885 - winrt Terminal Settings.md

     AppSettings(String path);
 }
 ```
+Today, the defaults.json text is injected directly as a string to improve performance.
+This will
+ be unchanged.
+The `path` parameter simply dictates where settings.json is located.

 #### TerminalApp: Loading and Reloading Changes

 TerminalApp will construct and reference an `AppSettings settings` as follows:
 - TerminalApp will have a global reference to the "settings.json" filepath
-- construct an `AppSettings` using `AppSettings("settings.json")`.
+- construct an `AppSettings` using `AppSettings("C:\path\to\settings.json")`.
 This builds an `AppSettings`
    from the "defaults.json" file data (which is already compiled as a string literal)
    and layers the settings.json data on top of it.

-**NOTE:** This model allows us to layer even more settings files on top of the existing Terminal Settings
- Model, if so desired.
-This could be helpful when importing additional settings files from an external location
- such as a marketplace.

 When TerminalApp detects a change to "settings.json", it'll repeat the steps above.
 We could cache the result from
- constructing an `AppSettings` from "defaults.json" data to improve performance.
+ constructing an `AppSettings` from "defaults.json" data to improve performance, if so desired.

-Additionally, TerminalApp would reference `settings` for the following functionality...
-- `Profiles` to populate the dropdown menu
-- `Keybindings` to detect active key bindings and which actions they run
-- `Commands` to populate the Command Palette
-- `Warnings` to show a serialization warning, if any

 #### TerminalControl: Acquiring and Applying the Settings